null

 Published by Chocolatier Jason Vishnefske on 3rd Sep 2022

 When Barry Callebaut Group introduced ruby chocolate in 2017, the chocolate community went crazy.
 The reason?
-The newest creation of Belgian manufacturer was... pink.
+The newest creation of the Belgian manufacturer was... pink.
 Yes, you've read it right.
 Pink chocolate is a real thing and not a fantasy taken straight from Roald Dahl's Charlie and the Chocolate Factory.
 What's more, it has gained quite the attention.
+What is ruby chocolate made of?
+The ruby cocoa bean, sourced from different regions of the world, has a specific set of attributes that Barry Callebaut managed to unlock through an innovative process.
+This is what makes ruby cacao truly unique.

 Made from ruby cocoa beans, the pink chocolate was quickly dubbed the "fourth type of chocolate," behind dark, milk, and white chocolate.
 It also, unsurprisingly, became a big hit among chocolate lovers.
 However, there's much more to ruby chocolate than meets the eye.
 For instance, the company fiercely guards the specifics of how the chocolate gets its pink color.

 So what exactly is ruby chocolate?
 Where does it come from?
-How does it taste?
+How does ruby chocolate taste?
 And are there any benefits coming with it?
 If you're interested in learning where all the hype surrounding ruby chocolate products comes from, this article will provide you with all the answers.

 What Is Ruby Chocolate and Why Is It Pink?